davideicardi/kaa/README.md

 When deserializing the schema is retrieved from Kafka and used for the deserialization.
 `KaaSchemaRegistry` internally runs a Kafka consumer to read all schemas that will be cached in memory.

-There is also a `KaaSchemaRegistryAdmin` that can be used to programmatically creates the Kafka's schema topic.
-NOTE: remember to put the cleanup policy to `compact` to maintain all the schemas.
+You can use `com.davideicardi.kaa.KaaSchemaRegistryAdmin` to programmatically create Kafka's schema topic.
+NOTE: if you want to create the topic manually, remember to put cleanup policy to `compact` to maintain all the schemas.

 ## Credits